may-andro/wahl_analytics/tool/storybook/README.md

 The `Storybook` is hosted using `Firebase`.
 It is available at [Storybook](https://storybook.wahlanalytics.es/).

 The new version can be hosted using the `melos` command: `host_storybook`.

+### CI Hosting

+The CI triggers a preview webpage hosting when there are some changes in the Storybook or design system layer.
+This action is triggered on the pull request creation.